TinosNitso/mpv-scripts/README.md

 Lua versions 5.1 & 5.2 supported.

 ## Script-Commands
-Give mpv its own window then press ` & then enter any of these commands (but with proper inputs if needed).
+Give mpv its own window then press ` & then enter any of these commands (but with proper inputs when needed).
 The bottom of every script has exact examples, like how to replace black pads with white pads.

 - `script-binding toggle_crop   `
 - `script-binding toggle_aspect `